haddadosama/DockerizeDotnetCoreApi/Readme.md

 ## Step 2: Build VPC using the template from the repository on the following path:
 {{git repository location}}\CloudFormationTemplates\01-CreateVPC.yml

-1. Go to cloudformation in AWS console
+1. Go to cloud formation in AWS console
 2. Select Create stack
 3. Select Upload a template file
-4. Choose file from your drive "01-CreateVPC.yml"
+4. Choose the file from your drive "01-CreateVPC.yml"
-5. Fill the stack name, EnvironmentName and projectName(to add a tag project to all recourses for easier control)
+5. Fill the stack name, EnvironmentName, and projectName(to add a tag project to all recourses for easier control)
-6. add project tag with same value you used in the previews step
+6. Add project tag with the same value you used in the previews step
-7. create stack
+7. Create the stack

+## Step 3: Create ECS within the created VPC